terra-money/docs/src/node/production.md

 - `26657` is the default port for the RPC protocol.
 This port is used for querying / sending transactions.
 In other words, this port needs to be opened for serving queries from `terracli`.
 It is safe to _NOT_ to open this port to the public unless you are planning to run a public node.

 - `1317` is the default port for [Lite Client Daemon](node-light-client.md) (LCD), which can be executed by `terracli rest-server`.
 LCD provides HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
-Check `https://lcd.terra.dev/swagger-ui/` for usage examples.
+Check the [Terra REST API](https://swagger.terra.money) for usage examples.
 You don't need to open this port unless you have use of it.

 - `26660` is the default port for interacting with the [Prometheus](https://prometheus.io) database which can be used for monitoring the environment.
 This port is not opened in the default configuration.

-## Increase maximum opened files
+## Increase Maximum Open Files

 `terrad` can open more than 1024 files (which is default maximum) concurrently.
 You wil want to increase this limit.